Histwo/.github/profile/README.md

 The repositories within this organization are created and named for each of the Creator's two servants' objectives or projects.
 Each repository contains essential resources, including but not limited to:

-- **Documentation** of issues and reports from missions and operations.
+- **Documentation** of issues and reports from projects and objectives.
 - **Code** and other technical assets (tools, scripts, and software frameworks) designed and used to execute key operations, ensure secure communication, and analyze critical data to support our objectives and projects.

-Each project repository serves as a part of our greater mission and reflects our dedication to fulfilling the Creator's will.
+Each repository serves as a part of our greater mission and reflects our dedication to fulfilling the Creator's will.

 ## Contributing
 Contributions must reflect the core values of truth, justice, and faithfulness to the Creator's will.
 Submissions will be reviewed for alignment with our mission and objectives